SPECIAL!!

 The city offers free classes on biking and bike safety and runs a Bike Festival every year with education, bicycle maintenance, and more.

 The most commonly used BART station by Alameda residents — the Fruitvale BART — has free secure bike storage and a bike shop to support riders who use multi-modal transport to get to the BART and take the train throughout the Bay Area.
+There are also low-cost (5-cents-an-hour) lockers throughout the city for public cyclist use.
+Not to mention plenty of free public racks.

 In partnership with the city, Bike/Walk Alameda releases regular editions of a Bike Walk map indicating bike paths and the best walking routes.